malvinlh/malvinlh/README.md

 # 👋 Welcome to My GitHub!
 <div align="justify">

 Hi there!
 I'm Malvin, a university student at the Sepuluh Nopember Institute of Technology (ITS) in Surabaya, Indonesia.
-I'm passionate about **Game Development** and **Artificial Intelligence**, and I've had the opportunity to contribute to exciting projects both individually and as part of a team.
+I'm passionate about **Web and Game Development** as well as **Artificial Intelligence**, and I've had the opportunity to contribute to exciting projects both individually and as part of a team.
 I look forward to connecting and creating something amazing together!

 </div>